Read the articles selected in October 2017

 Source: The Economist

-A new educational model is needed to prepare students in a quickly changing digital and automated world, which requires both creative and analytical skills grounded on a strong linguistic and scientific literacy.
+A new educational model is needed to prepare students for a quickly changing digital and automated world, which requires both creative and analytical skills grounded on a strong linguistic and scientific literacy.
 Education links knowledge to the society.
 The priority to education is a mark for a future-ready policy.

 Reflection paper on harnessing globalisation

-Through globalisation we have discovered the world, exchanging goods and ideas.
+Through globalization we have discovered the world, exchanging goods and ideas.
 To cope with the challenges of our day, from migration flows to terrorism, from financial crisis to epidemics or climate change, the world needs more knowledge, and knowledge is spurred by global cooperation.